 In the first place they need to complete any work sent home from school and they need to attend any online sessions arranged by the school.
 This work should not be viewed as an option, but as essential as if they are sitting in the classroom.

 Secondly, this is the perfect time for them to be consolidating the work they have done this school year, going back to the beginning of the course.
 They should use their text books and notes to go over the materials, making flash cards, annotating, highlighting and working actively to cement the knowledge they have accumulated over the the course.
 Most of the text books have practice problems in them.
 Encourage your teenager to attempt these questions.
 You can also help by testing their knowledge and helping them to spot any gaps.
 Flashcards are wonderful for this.
 Using this time to consolidate knowledge and make revision resources is an excellent use of time and will pay dividends when students return to school.

 Thirdly, you can start them working on past exam papers and sample exam papers.
 This is good practice and will never be time wasted.
+Even if the exams are not going ahead (at least in usual form) this is good educational practice which will develop skills.
 Here are the links to the main UK boards, where you can find the materials you will need.

 With the school closed, what else can they do to study successfully?

 How about working from the text book to get ahead?
 Gather together their text books and see what is remaining in the course for next term.
 Getting a headstart on the work that will be coming their way is a very good use of time and will make the assignments much easier when they return to school.